-One of Barcelona Seesights you can´t miss!
+One of Barcelona’s Must-see Sights you can´t miss!

 Fun fact: at the moment there was still no electricity in Barcelona.
 Why do we tell about this?
 Because the way Gaudi thought about it later on and helped to improve the design.

-In 1903 the house was bought by Josep Batlló i Casanovas, an important owner of several factories of the textile industry in Barcelona and a prominent businessman.
+In 1903 the house was bought by Josep Batlló I Casanovas, a prominent businessman and the owner of several textile factories in Barcelona.

-The whole fantasy that sorrounds Casa Batlló has a perfect explanation: Gaudi was inspired by the legend of Sant Jordi, a brave knight who saved a princess to be devoured by a dragon.
+The whole fantasy that surrounds Casa Batlló has a perfect explanation: Gaudi was inspired by the legend of Sant Jordi, a brave knight who saved a princess that was to be devoured by a dragon.

 Casa Batlló Nowadays:

-Back in the ’50s, the house was no longer property of the Batlló family, it passed from different owners until the ’90s that was purchased by the Bernat family which are the current owners.
+Back in the ’50s, the house was no longer property of the Batlló family, it passed from different owners until the ’90s when it was purchased by the Bernat family – the current owners.

-In 1995 was opened to the public for events and in 2002 was able to receive cultural visitors.
+In 1995, Casa Batlló was opened to the public for events and in 2002, it was able to receive cultural visitors.

-Since it is an important attraction, not only for tourists in Barcelona but architecturally, in 2005 it was declared Unesco Heritage and it receives more than 1 million visitors every year.
+Since it is an important Barcelona tourist attraction center, and also for those generally interested in architecture, it was declared Unesco Heritage in 2005.
+Presently, it receives more than 1 million visitors every year.

-To me is one of the most beautiful sites in Barcelona.
+To me, the House of Bones is one of the most beautiful sites in Barcelona.

-Your curiosity can be satisfied with our tour, go go go go and check it out!
+Your curiosity can be satisfied with our extensive tour of the place.
+So what are you waiting for?
+Go and check it out!

-I hope you´ve enjoyed this article as much as I did sharing with you what I´ve learned and what I´ve seen!
+I hope you´ve enjoyed this article as much as I did share with you what I´ve learned and what I´ve seen!